 PUPIL PREMIUM & Y7 Literacy & Numeracy Catch-up Funding

-Our Pupil Premium Strategy for the 2017-18 academic year can be accessed HERE:
+Our Pupil Premium Strategy for 2019-20 can be viewed here:

-Our Pupil Premium Strategy for the 2016-17 year, along with an evaluation of its impact, can be accessed HERE:
+Our Pupil Premium Strategies for previous academic years can be accessed HERE:

 Our Underlying Principles in Allocating Pupil Premium and Other Funding